 Another advantage of volume texturing is the support of color.
-Both our original scheme [7] and our texture threshold scheme (Section 3.2) maximize the number of reference tone images by packing them into the R,G,B,A channels of 2D textures.
+Both our original scheme [Praun et al. 2001] and our texture threshold scheme (Section 3.2) maximize the number of reference tone images by packing them into the R,G,B,A channels of 2D textures.
 This packing limits the one-pass version of the schemes to grayscale strokes, requiring multi-pass implementations to render color.